Modglmtemp/Modglm/readme.md

 The third is the data frame used in estimating the model (e.g., `data=df`).

 The fourth is the type of interaction being specified (e.g., `type="fd"`).
 This corresponds directly with the definition of interaction being used based on the variable type of the predictors.
 Three options are available, which mirrior our definition of interaction in Equation 10 in our manuscript.
 For continuous variable interactions, specify `type="cpd"` for computing the second-order cross-partial derivative.
 For continuous-by-discrete variable interactions, specify `type="fd"` for computing the finite difference in the partial derivative.
-For discrete variable interactions, specify `type="dd"` for computing the double finite difference.
+For discrete variable interactions, specify `type="dd"` for computing the double (finite) difference.

-Finally, `modglm` will optionally produce an interaction point estimate at a specified hypothetical condition using the `hyp` input.
-By default, this is specified at the mean values of all included covariates.
+Finally, `modglm` will optionally produce an interaction point estimate at a specified hypothetical condition using the `hyp` input (i.e., interactions at representative values as described in Implication 1 of the manuscript).
+By default, this is specified at the mean values of all included covariates (i.e. interaction effect at sample means).
 However, this can be modified by providing a vector of hypothetical values for the predictors involved in the model.
-For example, using `hyps=c(c(1,-.5,.25,0)` will provide estimates for when sensation seeking is -0.5, x2 is 0.25, and female is 0.
+For example, using `hyps=c(c(1,-.5,.25,0)` will provide estimates for when sensation seeking is 0.5 standard deviations from its own mean, premeditation is at 0.25 standard deviation above its own mean, and sex is 0 (i.e. female).
 Note that a 1 must be provided at the beginning of this vector to carry forward the intercept value.

 ### `modglm` Output